organicmaps/api-android/README.md

 ## FAQ

-#### How should I detect if user has Organic Maps installed?
-`Api.isOrganicMapsInstalled(Context)` will return `true` if user has *Lite* or *Pro* version that supports API call installed.

 #### Which versions of Organic Maps support API calls?

-All versions since 2.4.0 and above support API calls.
+All versions since 2022-07-26 and above support API calls.

 #### What will happen if I call for `Api.showPoint()` but Organic Maps application is not installed?

 Nothing serious.
 API library will show simple dialog with gentle offer to download Organic Maps.
 You can see how it looks like below.

 ![Please install us](site/images/dlg.png)